 Have you ever wondered about the cost of living in Japan?
 Tokyo consistently ranks high in the list of cities with high living costs.
 Nevertheless, many foreign tourists visiting Japan and Japanese expatriates are often surprised by the country’s excellent value for money.

 In this article, we thoroughly analyse housing expenses, food costs, transportation expenses, socialising expenses, and more in 2024, offering insights into the realistic cost of living in Japan.
-While living expenses can vary based on factors such as the city and lifestyle, we focus on an average lifestyle in major Japanese cities such as Tokyo and Osaka.
+While living expenses can vary based on factors such as the city and lifestyle, we focus on an average lifestyle in major Japanese cities such as Tokyo, Osaka and Kyoto.

-You can check the latest rates from google finance.
+You can check the latest rates from currency calculator.

 Comparison of Prices in Japan Worldwide